Swart-lab/eugene/README.md

 ## For more information

-Visit eugene's web site at [INRAE](http://eugene.toulouse.inrae.fr).
+Visit EuGene's web site at [INRAE](http://eugene.toulouse.inrae.fr).